abhijeetjuneja/Ecommerce/README.md

 # Robust Express JS Application for an Ecommerce Website
-This is robust express js application for an e-commerce website.
+This is a Robust ExpressJS application along with Jade Templating Engine and MongoDB for an e-commerce website.

 ## Getting Started